 Phil Simms, Super Bowl XXI MVP and 15-year NFL veteran, joined CBS Sports in January 1998 as lead analyst for the CBS Television Network's coverage of the NFL.
-This season, he and Jim Nantz pair for their 12th season as the Network's lead NFL announce team, and again will call Thursday Night Football games.
-Simms, previously teamed with Greg Gumbel for six seasons (1998-2003), called Super Bowl XXXV in 2001, Super Bowl XXXVIII in 2004, Super Bowl XLI in 2007, Super Bowl XLIV in 2010 and Super Bowl XLVII in 2013 on the CBS Television Network.
+This season, he and Jim Nantz pair for their 13th season as the Network's lead NFL announce team, and again will call Thursday Night Football games.
+Simms, previously teamed with Greg Gumbel for six seasons (1998-2003), called Super Bowl XXXV in 2001, Super Bowl XXXVIII in 2004, Super Bowl XLI in 2007, Super Bowl XLIV in 2010, Super Bowl XLVII in 2013 and Super Bowl 50 (2016) on the CBS Television Network.
 Simms once again will serve as an analyst on INSIDE THE NFL on Showtime.
 In addition, this season Simms will continue to contribute to the weekly show, NFL MONDAY QB, on the CBS Sports Network.

 Simms introduced the "Phil Simms All-Iron Team," which honored NFL players and coaches, in a special Christmas Day broadcast on CBS in 1999.
-The "All-Iron Team" special aired on Super Bowl XLI Sunday in February 2007, Super Bowl XLIV Sunday in February 2010 and Super Bowl XLVII in February 2013.
+The "All-Iron Team" special aired on Super Bowl XLI Sunday in February 2007, Super Bowl XLIV Sunday in February 2010, Super Bowl XLVII Sunday in February 2013 and Super Bowl 50 Sunday in February 2016.
 In 2002, Simms co-hosted the Miss Universe Pageant on CBS, becoming the first athlete ever to do so.
 He is the author of The New York Times Best Seller Sunday Morning Quarterback: Going Deep on the Strategies, Myths and Mayhem of Football (2004).

 Prior to joining CBS Sports, Simms served as a game analyst on NBC's top broadcast team, along with Dick Enberg and Paul Maguire (1995-98).
 He called Super Bowls XXX and XXXII, announced weightlifting events for NBC Sports' coverage of the 1996 Olympic Summer Games, served as a sideline reporter on "The NBA on NBC" and worked on the "NFL Quarterback Challenge" and "Run to Daylight."
 He also served as a studio analyst for ESPN.